Table of Contents

 Umpire Christian School admits students of any race, color, sex, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, sex, national or ethnic origin in the administration of its educational policies, financial policies, extra-curricular, or other school administered programs.

-We will be offering only grades 1-8 at this time.
+We offer grades K-8 at this time.

 How to Apply